savq/gsoc-2022/report.md

 ### Pluto on Malt

 The second part of the project was integrating Malt into Pluto.
-This task proved to be much easier than expected.
+This task was much easier than expected, since the Pluto codebase is —for the most part— well modularized.
-The Pluto codebase is well modularized.
+In particular, most functions that actually call the external processes were in the same module (`WorkspaceManager`), so integrating Malt was simply replacing the calls to Distributed functions with calls to Malt, and updating the tests accordingly.

-In particular, most functions that actually call the external processes are in the Workspace Manager module, so integrating Malt was simply replacing the calls to Distributed functions with calls to Malt, and updating the tests accordingly.
+Importantly, Pluto on Malt is able to use Distributed.jl, which was the main motivation for the project.

 The work on integrating Malt in Pluto is on [fonsp/Pluto.jl#2240](https://github.com/fonsp/Pluto.jl/pull/2240).